mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/android.md

   - Run the test using `npm run e2e:android-test` from within the `/detox` folder.

 #### Test run in release mode
-This is the typical flow for CI test run.
+This is the typical flow for CI test run:
 1. Build a release app by running `npm run e2e:android-build-release` from within the `/detox` folder.
 2. Run a test using `npm run e2e:android-test-release` from within the `/detox` folder.